George Palmer Putnam: Early life

+Putnam was born in Brunswick, Maine, on February 7, 1814.

+Career

-Putnam was born in Brunswick, Maine on February 7, 1814.
-On moving to New York City, Putnam was given his first job by Jonathan Leavitt, who subsequently published Putnam's first book.
-In 1838, Putnam and John Wiley established the publishing house of Wiley & Putnam in New York City.
+Putnam moved to New York City, where he was given his first job by Jonathan Leavitt, who subsequently published Putnam's first book.
+In 1838, Putnam and John Wiley established the publishing house Wiley & Putnam in New York City.
 In 1841, Putnam went to London where he set up a branch office, the first American to ever do so.
-In 1848 he returned to New York where he dissolved the partnership with John Wiley and established G. Putnam Broadway, publishing a variety of works including quality illustrated books.
+In 1848, he returned to New York City, where he dissolved the partnership with John Wiley and established G. Putnam Broadway, publishing a variety of works including quality illustrated books.

-Career

 In 1852, with the assistance of George William Curtis and other partners, he founded Putnam's Magazine.
 It operated until 1856, resumed in 1868, and finally merged with Scribner's Monthly.
-His company was the official publisher to the 1853 New York World's Fair.
+His company was the official publisher to the New York World's Fair in 1852..

 Putnam published the books of many classic American authors including his close friend Washington Irving, William Cullen Bryant, James Fenimore Cooper, and Edgar Allan Poe.
 He served as secretary for the Publishers' Association for many years and was an advocate of the creation of International Copyright Law.
 During the American Civil War, he participated in the Loyal Publication Society of New York, and suspended his business for three years (1863–1866) to become the United States government's Collector of Internal Revenue in New York City.

-An important member of the New York artistic community, Putnam was the leading publisher of art books in his time and became one of the founders of the Metropolitan Museum of Art and served as honorary superintendent in 1872.
+An important member of the New York artistic community, Putnam was the leading publisher of art books in his time and became one of the founders of the Metropolitan Museum of Art and served as its honorary superintendent in 1872.
 He was also chairman of the Committee on Art at the Vienna Universal Exposition.
-He is believed to have been the first publisher to offer "royalties" to authors like Elizabeth Barrett Browning and Thomas Carlyle.
+He is believed to have been the first publisher to offer book royalties to authors, including Elizabeth Barrett Browning and Thomas Carlyle.